SergeyMironchuk/DataTables/README.md

 </body>
 ```

 Nothing more required.
-And beautiful and enough powerful data table appear in your form.
+And beautiful and enough powerful data table appear in your form ([mspdatatables.azurewebsites.net](https://mspdatatables.azurewebsites.net)).

 Functions related your domain logic is placed to App controller and other services.